 - Governmental Activities Most of the City's basic services are reported here, including general government, public safety, public works, and parks and recreation.
-Property taxes, sales taxes, insurance premium taxes, and occupational and license taxes finance most of these activities. - Business-type Activities The City's Water and Sewer funds are reported here.
-Activities for these funds include administration, operation and maintenance of the water fund, and billing and collection activities.
-The funds also account for the payment of long-term debt principal and interest for the sewer fund debt. - Component Unit The City's financial statements include the activities of a separate legal entity, the Oak Grove Tourism and Convention Commission (the Tourism Commission).
-Separate financial statements for the Tourism Commission may be obtained by writing to the Tourism Commission at P.O.
+Property taxes, sales taxes, insurance premium taxes, and occupational and license taxes finance most of these activities. - Business-type Activities The City's Water fund is reported here.
+Activities for this fund include administration, operation and maintenance of the water fund, and billing and collection activities. - Component Unit The City's financial statements include the activities of a separate legal entity, the Oak Grove Tourism and Convention Commission (the Commission).
+Separate financial statements for the Commission may be obtained by writing to the Commission at P.O.
 Box 756, Oak Grove, Kentucky 42262.